avamsykiran/Angular_5to7_19May22_15Jun22/README.md

             b.
 Edit a task
             c. remove a task
             Where each task shall have an id,taskDescription,assignedDate,status (PENDING/DONE)
-        4. a logged in user shall be able to see the list of taks and number of completed tasks and pending tasks
+        4. a logged in user shall be able to see the list of tasks and number of completed tasks and pending tasks

         Persistence     MySQL
         BackEnd         SpringBoot based rest-api